Fei-Fei Li’s World Labs raises $1 billion for spatial intelligence, world models

 Marble can make intricate 3D worlds from prompts or pictures, and Autodesk wants in.
 (Picture: World Labs)

-As «the godmother of AI’s» Marble model is slowly taking off, some say World Labs has hit a $5 billion valuation, according to Reuters.
+As «the godmother of AI’s» world-building Marble model is taking off, some say World Labs has hit a $5 billion valuation, according to Reuters.

-Most notable, they collected $200 million in funding from Autodesk — which makes 3D CAD software in a somewhat overlapping fashion.
+Most notably, they collected $200 million in funding from Autodesk — which makes 3D CAD software in a somewhat overlapping fashion.

 They will now officially become advisors to World Labs, and are starting up a collaboration, writes TechCrunch.